solid-contrib/information/frequently-unanswered-questions.md

 You can choose to self host or select a hosting provider.
 Self hosting means that your data would sit at home on your own physical hard drive.

 ## How does Solid help store data of an organisation, not an individual?
-Organisations that are legal entities can get a WebID and POD in exactly the same way as an individual would.
+Organisations that are legal entities can get a WebID and Pod in exactly the same way as an individual would.

-## Can a data exist in more than one POD?
+## Can a data exist in more than one Pod?
-Yes, if the original data controller allows an app to transfer and store personal data, that data can exist in more than one POD.
+Yes, if the original data controller allows an app to transfer and store personal data, that data can exist in more than one Pod.

 ## Does Solid mean we won’t need so many password?
 Yes.
-When you use Solid you can use applications that would interact with your POD and therefore the login mechanism would be much simpler than having to create accounts on each and every service.
+When you use Solid you can use applications that would interact with your Pod and therefore the login mechanism would be much simpler than having to create accounts on each and every service.
 However, you will still have to manage what data you would like to share with each application.

 ## Where does authorisation happen?
 In the container server.

 ## How does Solid ensure consumers really have control over data when companies need to have it on their own systems to actually get some work done?
 Category: Solid: The Basics
 Data protection does not mean a total lock down of data, it means ensuring that data is used to the advantage and wishes of the individual to which that data belongs.
 If a service needs data to provide a service that the individual would like and does not put the individual at unnecessary risk, then that data transfer is legitimate.
-Solid provides an overview to an individual of their complete data via their POD and allows them to conveniently give access and deny access at any point.
+Solid provides an overview to an individual of their complete data via their Pod and allows them to conveniently give access and deny access at any point.

-## How does a POD determine who has access to data?
+## How does a Pod determine who has access to data?
 The specification for how Solid figures out access to a given resource is described in Web Access Control (WAC).
 The specification uses the terms Access Control List Resources (or simply ACLs) and agents (e.g. a random visitor or a authenticated user) to describe which modes of access a user might have to a resource (the modes described are Read, Write, Append, and Control).In addition to describing resources to a specific resource, ACLs can also be used to describe default access to resources that reside within a given container.
 So if a resource doesn’t have ACLs describing that specific resource, Solid will try to figure out which default access that resource have based on the containers it resides in.
 If it doesn’t find ACLs for the container, it will continue to look in the parent container, and so on, until it reaches the root container.You can think of containers as folders on your computer.
 In this case, Solid will look for ACLs for a resource by looking through the parent folders of a document until it comes to the root of your computer.

 ## What is a Solid pane?
-Panes are an integral part of the Solid Data Browser, which is the view you’ll get when you’re consuming certain types of resources on the Solid server (and is the view most people discover once they’ve created a WebID and start looking around their POD).
+Panes are an integral part of the Solid Data Browser, which is the view you’ll get when you’re consuming certain types of resources on the Solid server (and is the view most people discover once they’ve created a WebID and start looking around their Pod).

 You can think of them as interfaces that allows you to view aspects of a resource a given way, like you would look at something through the panes of a window.
 You can also reuse panes within other panes, which makes this metaphor very similar to composite design pattern, i.e. components that are a dear concepts to many programmers.